UVADS/git-basics/docs/git-advanced.md

 git reset --hard be47384a
 ```

-**Revert** - rewinds your files ack to the previous commits by adding a new commit to show this.
+**Revert** - rewinds your files back to the previous commits by adding a new commit to show this.
+Think of "revert" as exposing this rewind, whereas "reset" does not.

 ```
 # Revert the commit 0766c053